openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 * The ability to add resources to the LMS course location using either the + button or by dragging and dropping resources to the relevant location.
 * The ability to view and edit selections before saving.

-## EQUELLA Integration screen elements
+## openEQUELLA Integration screen elements
 For the Search, Browse, Favourites and My Resources pages, the integration screen is made up of the Search/Results panel and the LMS panel.

 Links are listed along the top of the screen, and can be selected to change the page view.
 Available pages are: